Bebe Rexha Wows Followers In Skintight Leather Dress & Snake-Print Boots

 “Gorgeous as always,” one user wrote adding multiple heart emoji.

-“You look beautiful in that dress!!” another shared.
+“You look beautiful in that dress!!” another follower shared.

-“You look better than ever!” a third mentioned.
+“You look better than ever!” a third user mentioned.

-“Absolutely love this outfit!!!” a fourth fan remarked adding multiple flame emoji.
+“Absolutely love this outfit!!!” a fourth fan remarked, adding multiple flame emoji.

 “OMG YOU LOOK AMAZING,” a fifth follower commented passionately in capital letters.

-Rexha appeared to have a lot of dark eye makeup on her in this shot but the “Meant to Be” hitmaker has proven to be a natural beauty too.
+Bebe appeared to have a lot of dark eye makeup on her in this shot, but the “Meant to Be” hitmaker has proven to be a natural beauty, too.
 The Inquisitr previously reported a shot of her in bed, makeup-free, which showed off her freckles.
 To date, the post has racked up more than 400,000 likes and over 3,100 comments.

 In other news, Bebe met her celebrity crush, Angelina Jolie, at the Maleficent: Mistress of Evil premiere in Los Angeles, California.
-The duo posed for a photo together, which Rexha posted to her socials.
+The duo posed for a photo together, which Bebe posted to her socials.

-In September, Bebe released a song for the movie titled “You Can’t Stop The Girl.”
+In September, Bebe released a song for the movie, titled “You Can’t Stop The Girl.”

 In an interview with Entertainment Tonight, she explained that Jolie has always been one of her inspirations.